Aaron-Bopp/TIM/30_Topics/32_Terms/Central Nervous System (CNS).md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

 The system that controls most functions of the body and mind.
-It consists of two parts: the brain and the spinal cord.
+It consists of two parts: the [[brain]] and the [[spinal cord]].
 The brain is the center of our thoughts, the interpreter of our external environment, and the origin of control over body movement.
  ^[[[course_Dr.
 K's Guide to Mental Health]]]

 **See**::